frizensami/frizensami/README.md

 - In general, I have a wide range of random interests such as [group matching through Hamiltonian cycles](https://github.com/frizensami/archangel), [group formation with genetic algorithms](https://github.com/frizensami/group-matching), [formal proofs using TLA+](https://github.com/frizensami/tlaplus-projects), etc.

+If you'd like to work together on something, I'm always game.